unaschneck/pydar/README.md

 There are data gaps and problems from the original downlinking and satellite location

-CORADR_0048 (T4) did not have SAR data, only scatterometry and radiometery because of telemetry reasons in the handbook
+CORADR_0048 (T4) did not have SAR data, only scatterometry and radiometry because of telemetry reasons in the handbook

 CORADR_0186 (T52) only have radiometry and compressed scatterometry